GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+***Version 0.3.4***
+Minimum Java version is now officially 1.6.
+Removed main() method in unit test (you can run junit instead).
+Added some tests for default values before potentially merging @Kevindum's changes.
+Upgraded TestUtils package to 0.0.6.

 ***Version 0.3.3***
 Fixed Padding.of() static constructor issue reported by @enm260 and added unit tests for Padding.
 Also slightly changed how Padding.hashCode was calculated.